neel-lab/GlycoEnzOnto/ruleProcess/README.md

  A GlcNAc monosaccharide with a (b1-?) linkage,
  One or more monosaccharides,
  A Man monosaccharide with a (b1-4) linkage,
- A GlcNAc monosaccharide,
+ A GlcNAc monosaccharide with a (b1-4) linkage,
- An unknown entity: (b1-4,
  A GlcNAc monosaccharide with a (b1-?) linkage,
  The Asn aglycon]
 ```